Alerce Milenario

 Alerce Milenario ("Millennial Alerce" or "Millennial Larch") or Gran Abuelo, also known in English as Great-Grandfather, is the largest tree in Chile's Alerce Costero National Park.

 While it has been on the list of oldest trees, this Alerce tree (Fitzroya cupressoides) is now rivalling others to be possibly the oldest tree in the world.
 In 2020, Jonathan Barichivich and Antonio Lara, of the Austral University of Chile, used an increment borer to carefully retrieve a partial sample.

 Geography

-The Alerce Milenario Tree is located in a ravine, in the Alerce Coster National Park.
+The Alerce Milenario Tree is located in a ravine, in the Alerce Costero National Park.
 The park is 137 ha, and up to 1,048 m above sea level.
 It has a rainy temperate climate with rains all year round.
 Its average temperature is 12°C (53°F).
 The park receives about 10,000 visitors a year who visit the tree.

 Description and condition of the tree

 At more than 4 m across much of the crown fell away and part of the trunk died.
 Alerce Milenario is covered with lichens and mosses.
 It is estimated to have over 5000 rings.
 If accurate, that would be more than 100 years older than the current record holder.
 Barichivich said "Only 28 percent of the tree is actually alive, most of which is in the roots, so when people walk across the nearby soil, they're actively damaging the last remaining living parts of the tree."